ckhp/SerendipityEvaluationModel/README.md

 ### Run in Shell

 If you are not familiar with Eclipse or just want to run without any IDE, you can run in the shell.
-I assume that you got Java properly and you can use `java` command without any problem in the shell.
+We assume that you have Java and can use `java` command without any problem in the shell.
 That is, if you are using Windows, you should configure environment variables like 'PATH'.

-Following commands are for evaluate all example data:
+Following commands are for evaluating all example data:

 ```shell
 javac -classpath "libs/*" -sourcepath "src" src/kr/KENNYSOFT/SerendipityEvaluationModel/SerendipityEvaluation.java